simplexforce/git-remote-helper/README.md

 What is a Git remote helper?
 See [Git remote helpers documentation](https://git-scm.com/docs/gitremote-helpers)

 ## TODO
- - Use Rust workspace for better project organization.
  - The in-memory mock Remote implementation isn't very practical as it doesn't persist state between uses.
 We should implement a solution that uses another local repository as the Remote.
  - Implement async functionality.
  - Implement pktline and pack parsing, or leverage gitoxide.